steven31415/IUPACpal/README.md

 $ make -f Makefile.gcc
 ```

-This will compile the program for 64-bit integers using the recommended type of Range Minimum Queries (rmq1).
+This will compile the program for 64-bit integers using the recommended type of Range Minimum Queries (**rmq1**).
 This requires double the amount of memory as 32-bit integers.

-There are alternative makefiles available in the Makefiles folder, which provide an alternative implementation of Range Minimum Queries (rmq2) and a choice between 32-bit and 64-bit integers .
+There are alternative makefiles available in the **Makefiles** folder, which provide an alternative implementation of Range Minimum Queries (**rmq2**) and a choice between 32-bit and 64-bit integers .

 ## Running IUPACpal

-After compilation the binary file 'IUPACpal' will be created in the working
+After compilation the binary file **IUPACpal** will be created in the working
 directory, you may run it within this directory via the command:

 ```